rdd-giga/qlear-guides/source/_posts/How to Sign In.md

 ---
-title: How to Sign In
+title: 'How to Sign In'
-categories: Getting Started
+categories: 'Getting Started'
+sortIndex: '2'
 ---
-LGTM

 Now that you have an account, it's time to sign in.

 ## 1. Go to the Sign In Page